Priests Helping Priests

 Here in our own Archdiocese, our priests frequently report of the support they enjoy for their priestly ministry, something I’ve observed on many occasions.
 Such support comes in many forms and from many sources, including not only from our generous lay people, but also their brother priests.
-This was surely the case at our Cathedral of Mary our Queen last weekend, when Deacon Greg Rapisarda became Father Rapisarda---the newest priest of Jesus Christ serving in our local Church.
-In spite of only one man being ordained, the Cathedral hosted hundreds of enthusiastic supporters from all the Archdiocese.
+This was surely the case at our Cathedral of Mary Our Queen last weekend, when Deacon Greg Rapisarda became Father Rapisarda – the newest priest of Jesus Christ serving in our local Church.
+In spite of only one man being ordained, the Cathedral hosted hundreds of enthusiastic supporters from all over the Archdiocese.

 With so many priests, new and not-so-new, preparing to begin new pastorates this summer, I thought it especially appropriate to share the following priest-to-brother-priest advice: